nesfit/fitcrack/INSTALL-Docker.md

 # Deploying Fitcrack server using Docker

-This document describes how to install Fitcrack server using installer.
+This document describes how to install Fitcrack server using Docker.
-It contains cookbooks for various popular Linux distros + general installation instructions.

 ### Requirements
 Install **Docker Engine 20.10x**.
 See instructions for you distro here: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)